Chilled Asparagus Soup with a lemony creme fraiche and fresh dill is a delicious light first-course soup. You can serve it cold, or hot.

 You won't get mad at me for making it too long and detailed.

-Another great thing about this soup is I made it with both the tender and the tougher bottoms of the asparagus stalks, that part I normally throw away (well, I put in compost but not everyone composts and my chicken aren't really crazy about asparagus, so this was a great use for them.
+Another great thing about this soup is I made it with both the tender and the tougher bottoms of the asparagus stalks, that part I normally throw away, well, I put them in the compost but not everyone composts and my chicken aren't really crazy about asparagus, so this was a great use for them.
 Just remember when you are trimming the asparagus to keep some of those beautiful tips for garnish.
 Not critical, but nice for presentation!

 It's easy to make your own, but let's be honest, most of us won't.
 Add a tablespoon of cultured buttermilk to 1 cup of cream and let it sit in a cool room for up to 24 hours, or until very thick.
 Refrigerate for several weeks.